sandramcardona/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Background
-Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
+A previous analysis was performed on the employees for Pewlett_Hackard to identify the employees that will be coming up to retire since it will be a large amount which the company is calling the "silver tsunami".
+After identifying this information among other the next part of the analysis is to find the current employees that can participate in a mentoring program to get trained by the retirement-ready employees.
+The analysis performed here will be covered this last part.

 ## Overview of the analysis

-Explain the purpose of this analysis.
+The purpose of this analysis is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 ## Results

-### Results for the Number of Retiring Employees by Title
+### Number of Retiring Employees by Title

 - Senior Engineers are the highest count of employees retiring.
 This role has  29,414 employees retiring.